Secret to Good Banana Fritters Recipe

-If you live in Australia, you may find these varieties in the Asian Grocery stores.
+If you live in Australia, you may find these varieties in the Asian grocery stores.
 In the UK or in the States, these varieties may not be that easily available.
-Your best bet is to go to Specialty Grocery Store or Asian Grocery Stores and ask for cooking bananas.
+Your best bet is to go to a specialty grocery store or Asian grocery stores and ask for cooking bananas.

 Check if they have the Burro Variety (this has a sweet and sour taste), which is similar to Pisang Nangka.
-Alternatively, ask for the Plantain Variety.
-If you are in an Indian Grocery store, they may have the cooking banana varieties from India.
-Ask for those that are suitable for frying and has a sweet taste.
+Alternatively, ask for the Plantain variety.
+If you are in an Indian grocery store, they may have the cooking banana varieties from India.
+Ask for the variety with a sweet taste and suitable for frying.

 For more selection of banana varieties suitable for banana fritters, check out this link: Which Banana Varieties are Suitable for Banana Fritters

-The Cavendish Variety that you get at most supermarkets, are best eaten fresh and not suitable for banana fritters.
+The Cavendish Variety that you get at most supermarkets is best eaten fresh and not suitable for banana fritters.